 Pumpkin and Coconut Oil Hair Mask Recipe

-Pumpkin is a natural Antioxidant containing Vitamins A, C, E, and the B-complex group that will recondition and re-hydrate hair, provide UV protection and give a new lease of life to dry, damaged or over processed hair.
+Pumpkin is a natural antioxidant that contains Vitamins A, C, E, and the B-complex group that will recondition and re-hydrate hair, provide UV protection and give a new lease of life to dry, damaged or over processed hair.

-Pumpkins are rich in the nutrient Potassium which is known for promoting re-growth of hair.
-Banana and avocado are two more fruits high in potassium and used in hair loss treatments.
+Pumpkins are rich in the nutrient potassium, which is known for promoting re-growth of hair.
+Banana and avocado are two more fruits that are high in potassium and commonly used in hair-loss treatments.

 Vitamins E and K both help to keep the hair healthy, soft and shiny.
 Massaging in coconut oil at the scalp helps to stimulate the circulation and increase blood flow.

 This hair mask can do wonders for your locks if applied regularly.
 It's totally natural and super easy to make at home with a few simple supplies.